liveryvideo/docs/docs/web-player.md

 A detailed changelog of the package is generated and included in the NPM package and can be viewed here: [CHANGELOG](/npm/player/CHANGELOG)

+## Guides

+### Frictionless Login

+To have the interactive layer authenticate you can change the [LiveryPlayer interactiveAuth property](/npm/player/dist/classes/LiveryPlayer?id=interactiveauth) to a JWT token `string` or claims `object` value.
+Inversely you can change it to an `undefined` value to have the interactive layer logout.

+When this is used the interactive layer should specify a callback to the [InteractiveBridge option](/npm/interactive-bridge/dist/classes/InteractiveBridge?id=parameters) `{ handleAuth }`.
+That will then be called with the value of the `LiveryPlayer` `interactiveAuth` property whenever that changes.
+And in turn should take care of corresponding authentication within the interactive layer.

-## Custom Controls
+### Custom Controls

-The default player controls can be disabled by changing the `LiveryPlayer` `controlsDisabled` attribute to `true` directly or via the `InteractiveBridge` `setControlsDisabled()` method.
+The default player controls can be disabled by changing the [LiveryPlayer controlsDisabled attribute](/npm/player/dist/classes/LiveryPlayer?id=controlsdisabled) to `true` or by specifying [InteractiveBridge option](/npm/interactive-bridge/dist/classes/InteractiveBridge?id=parameters) `{ controlsDisabled: true }`.

-You can subsequently implement custom controls using the `LiveryPlayer` or `InteractiveBridge` API.
+You can subsequently implement custom controls using the [LiveryPlayer](/npm/player/dist/) or [InteractiveBridge](/npm/interactive-bridge/dist/) API.

 General guidelines based on the `LiveryPlayer` API (the `InteractiveBridge` API is similar):